 Cushion-like disks help the spine stay mobile.
 Nerves in the lower spine area get compressed due to:

 - Narrowing of the disk due to old injuries

 - Bulging of the disk (protrusion)

-- Pain that may be felt in your thigh, calf, lower back, shoulder, arms, or hands.
+- Pain that may be felt in your thigh, calf or lower back.
 The pain is often deep and steady.